pal-Alexandra/IMR_PROJECT/README.md

 :smile: for the *Treasure hunt* functionality we created 2 scripts which manages the *collected* treasure: after the item is picked up it becomes inactive

-## Progress for Week 10
+## Progress for week 10

 In this week:

-- Added sound effects and vibration when interacting with objects in scene.
+:smile: Added sound effects and vibration when interacting with objects in scene.

-- Built app to VR and now we're testing in VR most changes.
+:smile: Built app to VR and now we're testing in VR most changes.

-- Greatly improved BCU appearance.
+:smile: Greatly improved BCU appearance.